 Two hour Caroni Swamp boat tour

 About forty people entered the boat and the tour lasted about two hours culminating in views of a scarlet ibis rookery.
 We had a guide in front who really knew his stuff, and he worked wonders with the operator of the boat.
 Every time a bird was spotted by the guide in front he worked with hand motions and quiet sounds in order to the direct the boat driver to maneuver to the shoreline in order for the tourists on the boat to spot wildlife.

 A few minutes later another ball in the tree caught our tour guide’s eye.
-It turned out to be a silky anteater rolled quietly in the tree.
+We interrupted a silky anteater taking a nap.
 We reversed into a nook in a mangrove just underneath the small furry animal.
 Our guide tugged softly on the tree limb hoping to rouse the ball, but it ignored the vibrations.
-Not wanting to disturb his slumber anymore, we let him be.
+Not wanting to disturb his slumber anymore, we let him sleep.

 Other birds seen as we tooled through the channels included a pair of lineated woodpeckers, a black hawk, a hummingbird, an impressive osprey with fish in talons, and more little-blue herons.
 As we began to emerge from the channels into the main open area of the swamp we started to see some brilliant red birds roosting in the mangroves.
-They were scarlet ibis, which turned out to be foreshadowing of what we would see in spades in a few minutes.
+They were scarlet ibis.
+This turned out to be foreshadowing of what we would see in spades in a few minutes.

-The goal of Traveling Ted TV is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
-If you liked this post then enter your email in the box to get email notifications for each new entry.
-Daily travel photos are excluded from your email in order to not flood you with posts.
+The goal of Traveling Ted is to inspire people to outdoor adventure travel and then provide tips on where and how to go.
+If you liked this post then sign up for the email newsletter.
+Notifications are sent out once or twice a month with what is new with Traveling Ted’s adventures.
 There is no spam and email information will not be shared.
 Other e-follow options include Facebook (click on the like box to the right) or twitter (click on the pretty bird on the rainbow above).